 How to Store Cilantro

-To freeze, place a small amount dry cilantro leaves in a single layer on a cookie sheet.
+To freeze, place a small number of dry cilantro leaves in a single layer on a cookie sheet.
 When frozen, gather into a zip-top bag, returning to the freezer immediately.
 Use within 6 months.
 Do not thaw before using.

 Cilantro may also be dried in the same manner as parsley, however, its flavor will be greatly diminished.
 Drying is neither recommended nor worth your time.
 Dried cilantro is available in most markets, should you have the need.